KainyZafari-EhB/climberspeak1.0/README.md

 ### 🛠️ Admin Dashboard
 *For site administrators only.*
 -   **Content Management**: Create, edit, and delete News articles and FAQ items.
+-   **Forum Moderation**: Manage discussions and comments to keep the community safe.
 -   **Event Oversight**: Moderate user-created events.
 -   **User Management**: View and manage registered users.